Villanova Wildcats football: Conference affiliations

 After playing as an independent from 1985 to 1987, Villanova Football joined the Yankee Conference for the 1988 season before winning Conference titles in both 1989 and 1991.

 In 1997, the Yankee Conference was absorbed into the Atlantic 10, following the NCAA's rule changes regarding single-sport conferences.
 In 9 years with the A-10, Villanova won 2 conference championships (1997, 2001).

 In 2005, all A-10 football schools agreed to switch conferences after the 2006 season and became charter members of the Colonial Athletic Association.
 The Wildcats qualified for the playoffs in three consecutive seasons from 2008 through 2010.

 Villanova won the CAA Championship during their 2009 national championship season.
 Villanova won a share of another CAA Championship in the 2012 season with a 6–2 Conference record.

 Playoffs

-The Wildcats have appeared in the Division I-AA/FCS Playoffs 14 times.
-Their combined record is 13–13.
+The Wildcats have made sixteen appearances in the Division I-AA/FCS Playoffs, with a combined record of 14–15.
 They were FCS National Champions in 2009 and have reached the Semifinals 3 times (2002, 2009 and 2010).